Gloucester City Council

 Gloucester City Council is the local authority for the city of Gloucester, in Gloucestershire, England.
 Gloucester has had a council since medieval times, which has been reformed on numerous occasions.
 Since 1974 Gloucester has been a non-metropolitan district with city status.

-The council has been under no overall control since the 2024 election, being led by a Liberal Democrat minority administration.
+The council has been under no overall control since the 2024 election.
 It meets at North Warehouse at Gloucester Docks and has its main offices within the Eastgate Shopping Centre.

 History

 Gloucester was an ancient borough.
 In 1483 it was made a county corporate with its own magistrates, making it administratively separate from the surrounding county of Gloucestershire.
 Gloucester gained city status on the creation of the Diocese of Gloucester in 1541.

 The city was reformed in 1836 to become a municipal borough, governed by a body formally called the "mayor, aldermen and citizens of the city of Gloucester", but generally known as the corporation or city council.
 When elected county councils were established in 1889 under the Local Government Act 1888 Gloucester was considered large enough to run its own county-level services and so it was made a county borough, independent from Gloucestershire County Council.

 The city was reconstituted as a non-metropolitan district on 1 April 1974 under the Local Government Act 1972.
 The city kept the same boundaries but became a lower-tier district authority, with Gloucestershire County Council providing county-level services to the city for the first time.
 The city's boundaries were enlarged in 1991, notably gaining the parish of Quedgeley from Stroud District.

+Under current local government reorganisation plans, the council will be abolished from 2028, with a single council for all of the current Gloucestershire County Council area.